 The C3HARME innovation risks have been managed by analysing the different risks factors affecting the Key Exploitable Results identified so far.
-The project consortium has identified the KERs at this stage of the project and the main partners involved have provided the information concerning the characterization of the result, IPR management issues and first identification of risks.
+The project consortium has identified the KERs at this stage of the project

 The following tables have been used to gather the information related to the identification and assessment of the risks in each Exploitable Result.
 In each of the KERs, the innovation risks are categorized in the following risk factors: partnership, technological, market, IPR/Legal, financial/management and environmental/regulatory.